-• The results section should also include a description and explanation of figures and tables.
-Discussion should include an evaluation and interpretation of the data and/or results of investigation, and comparison of the experimental data to what others have found.
-Error Analysis considered and are discussed.
+- The results section should also include a description and explanation of figures and tables. - Discussion should include an evaluation and interpretation of the data and/or results of investigation, and comparison of the experimental data to what others have found.

+Error Analysis

+• Finally, experimental and/or measurement errors potentially affecting the conclusion have been considered and are discussed.
 Ways in which error was/could have been avoided may also be addressed.
-11) Conclusion - This should be a concise evaluation and interpretation of the data and/or results.
-The conclusion should be limited to the results of the investigation and should refer to the stated purpose and hypothesis.
-Internal citations from references used in the Background Research are encouraged.

-• Finally, experimental and/or measurement errors potentially affecting the conclusion have been